 We often find providers don’t have centralized management of their unbilled accounts.
 The billing team thinks it’s a coding responsibility, the coding team thinks it’s a registration issue, and so on.

-No centralized ownership of unbilled management means no centralized visibility into unbilled edits needing resolution and no shared accountability to get them resolved.
+No centralized ownership of unbilled management means no centralized visibility into unbilled edits needing resolution and no shared accountability to get them resolved, further contributing to revenue cycle issues.

 Ensuring claims go out accurately and on time is the responsibility of the entire revenue cycle team and requires collaborative management of the whole process.